 - Make 2 inch balls out of dough.
 Roll with pin till 6 inches in diameter.

 - Place stuffing ball in the middle.
 Close dough from all sides.

 - Sprinkle flour on top in preparation to roll.
-Sprinkle more if dough is sticking.
+Sprinkle more if the dough is sticking.

 - Roll with pin slowly.
 Or press with hand.

-- Cook both side with more ghee till golden brown.
+- Cook both side with more ghee until golden brown.